Online Donor Registry (Ontario): Operation

 The online donor registry was created in order to document an individual's desire to donate their own organs at their time of death.
 The new registry, which was announced in 1997 in British Columbia, has allowed for remote and electronic accessibility.
 Prior to 1997, an individual’s decision to donate was indicated by the presence of a decal on one’s driver’s license.
 The difficulty was that people had to put the decal on their license, which was likely considered to be inconvenient.
 Also, in the event of an accident, it was not always easy to find a person’s license.
 A vast improvement brought in by the new online registry is the simplicity in determining a person’s donation wish at the time of an accident or other serious injury, which would otherwise be difficult to determine.

 As of June 2011, the Trillium Gift of Life Network made it possible for Ontarians to register online.
 This will ease the process of registration and minimize the shortage of donors.
 After observing the improvement that both British Columbia and Ontario have started to experience, Manitoba is expected to follow suit and implement its own registry.

 In order to register consent in Ontario for organ donation, the individual must have two important criteria.
 These criteria require the individual to be at least the age of 16 years as well as have a valid Ontario Health Card Number and version code.
 Once an individual registers, their information is recorded into the Ministry of Health and Long-Term Care’s database and version code.

 Media coverage

 The Toronto Star, CBC News, and CTV News have publicized the Ontario online organ donation registry, among other local newspapers.
-The registry has received much praise from its former in-person registration at ServiceOntario center and mail-in consent form.
+The registry has received much praise from its former in-person registration at ServiceOntario centre and mail-in consent form.
 According to Auditor General Jim McCarter, 40 hospitals were not required to alert Trillium Gift of Life Network that they had patients on life support who required donors.
 Be A Donor will help people have a more complete life, as exemplified by Consonni, whose life was on hold for four years for a liver transplant.